 If all of the rich men (and women) of the nation and people of Yisra’el today continue to make the same horrible choice of the first Adam then ultimately this will lead us all to the same fate of our living together under the unending curse of estrangement with Hayotzer (the Creator) and each other.
 Therefore, the most important question before us is:

 When will we once again begin to trust Avinu Shebashamayim and let him help us truly become His Family of shalom and echad?

-This is the central issue of the Seventh Parable of Messiah, “Will we trust our Father who dwells in heaven to bring us into a state of perfect harmony and shalom or Someone, or Something else?” (i.e. a substitute for God, an Idol).
+This is the central issue of the Seventh Mashal (Parable) of Messiah, “Will we trust our Father who dwells in heaven to bring us into a state of perfect harmony and shalom or someone, or something else?” (i.e. a substitute for God, an idol).
 The beginning of the breakdown in our Human Family was when, in both word and deed, there was a breakdown in the trust between our heavenly Father and His firstborn Rich Son.
 When did this sin of the firstborn son begin?
 His sin began when he embraced faith in his own foolish self-judgment; instead of relying solely upon the all-wise judgment of our Father in heaven.

 How is this relevant to our lives today?

 In our present pathological and psychotic state (we have completely broken away from true reality, which is “being in harmony with God’s thoughts and feelings”) in the modern world today we resist our Father in heaven’s benevolent, nurturing overtures and we definitively reject His affectionate pleas to re-adopt us (cf. Hosea 2); both physically (important) and spiritually (most important).
 Instead of trusting in Adonai we now worship at the altar of our own Self-sufficiency.
 Apparently we still don’t seem to know or understand that our belief in our self-sufficiency is actually belief in a very destructive lie.